 Now that we have a clear understanding of what a personal legend is, let’s now work through a process that will help you discover your unique gift to the world.
-This process is broken down into two parts that includes your mission and vision statement.
+This process is broken down into two parts that include your mission and vision statement.
 Let’s work through each of these parts independently before merging them together to form your personal legend.

 Your Personal Mission

 Your personal mission is a code of conduct you live by.
 It’s a set of standards you have for living your life roles.
-These standards are built upon your personal values and they help shape the person you seek to become through your daily choices, decisions, behaviors and actions.
+These standards are built upon your personal values and they help shape the person you seek to become through your daily choices, decisions, behaviors, and actions.